duembgen/duembgen.github.io/index.md

 image: profile-crop.png
 ---

 I am a researcher in robotics, interested in making autonomous robots more robust and trustworthy.
-I am currently a Postdoc at the University of Toronto in the Robotics Institute working with Tim Barfoot on certifiable state estimation algorithms, making sure, for example, that a robot has a viable estimate of its location and surroundings.
-Before that, I obtained my Ph.D. in the AudioVisual Communications Laboratory (LCAV) at École polytechnique fédérale de Lausanne (EPFL) under the supervision of Martin Vetterli and Adam Scholefield, working on non-visual spatial perception, in other words, how to make sure a robot (or phone) can navigate when cameras are unavailable.
+I am currently a starting researcher in the WILLOW research group at Inria Paris.
+Until February 2024, I was a postdoc at the University of Toronto in the Robotics Institute, working with Timothy D. Barfoot on certifiably optimal state estimation.
+Before that, I obtained my Ph.D. in the AudioVisual Communications Laboratory (LCAV) at École polytechnique fédérale de Lausanne (EPFL) under the supervision of Martin Vetterli and Adam Scholefield, working on non-visual spatial perception.

 ## News

-*Last update: November 27, 2023.*
+*Last update: June 5, 2024.*

+**June 2024** We have created a [Summary paper](assets/pdfs/summary_paper_2024.pdf) of our latest research on certifiably optimal estimation.
+It is intended as an entry point for anyone who wants to learn about this topic and for an overview of our recent advances in the area.

+**May 2024** Very grateful to be in this year's cohort of [RSS Pioneers](https://sites.google.com/view/rsspioneers2024/)!

+**May 2024** I am delighted to be starting my new appointment as Starting Researcher in the WILLOW research group at Inria Paris, where I will be working with Justin Carpentier, Stéphane Caron and an amazing team of robotics/optimization researchers and engineers.

+**March 2024 - April 2024** I had the opportunity to visit the lab of Nicolas Boumal, EPFL, and Sylvain Calinon, IDIAP, Switzerland, giving talks about our work at both institutes, and getting to know a lot of cool new research!
+Thank you for hosting me!

+**March 2024** Our full-day workshop on [Frontiers of optimization for robotics](https://sites.google.com/robotics.utias.utoronto.ca/frontiers-optimization-rss24/home) was accepted for RSS 2024.
+Looking forward to a great lineup of speakers and a day full of interesting discussions!

 **November 2023** What a pleasure to be presenting our latest research at MIT, Harvard and Northeastern University in Boston!
 The recording from my talk at MIT is available [here](https://www.youtube.com/watch?v=KzTp3jQrM00) and the slides are available [here](https://docs.google.com/presentation/d/e/2PACX-1vQ4JcmF12qCUjJacpTgdrZHj0emQiGN5_Jrm4EM0XxrZpBtGZoGbMXXC65zGf7AUJdIH-AV4W1ZvheF/pub?start=false&loop=false&delayms=30000).
 Thank you to everyone for hosting me!